 Whether you’re a journalist new to the platform or part of a long-time TikToking newsroom, understanding how to mitigate the potential dangers of the platform is key.
 In this guide, we'll focus on some of the most important security considerations — like account hijacking, data breaches and privacy — and give recommendations for navigating the platform securely.

 The success of TikTok isn't random.
 As in many other social media, the algorithm that personalizes your experience on the platform is powered by data collection, analysis of interests and interactions and profiling of user behavior.
-This raises concerns among U.S. lawmakers, as the company has in the past been vague and evasive in explaining what specific information is collected about users and for what purposes.
+Likewise, In late 2022, TikTok admitted they targeted journalists using the app to investigate their sources.
+All of this raises concerns among U.S. lawmakers, as the company has in the past been vague and evasive in explaining what specific information is collected about users and for what purposes.

 TikTok is owned by the Chinese company ByteDance, but the platform has stated that none of its data centers are subject to Chinese law and that the platform doesn't remove content based on sensitivities related to China.
 However, leaked internal information revealed in 2022 that U.S. user data has been repeatedly accessed from China.
-While TikTok began negotiating a security deal with the U.S. government in 2022, some former national security officials and other experts believe users’ personal data would still be exposed to hacking and espionage by China.
+Indeed, in a letter to the U.S. Senate the company has confirmed personal data on TikTok users who sign up to make money through the app is stored in China.
+While TikTok began negotiating a security deal with the U.S. government in 2022, some former national security officials and other experts believe users’ personal data would still be exposed to hacking and espionage.

 In addition to concerns around the data collection and storage, a 2020 Apple update revealed that the TikTok app was constantly accessing the user's clipboard content on iOS.
 And in 2022, research discovered its in-app browser includes code that can be used to monitor user keystrokes on websites.
 We recommend using a trusted browser installed on your device like Chrome, Firefox or Brave instead.